jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 ### In Unreal:
 Unreal already has a very solid system for Delegates/Events built-in, though it's not global by default.

-### In Godot:
-Signals provide a natural starting point for building out events.
-You can get a pretty decent one together by creating signals on a top-level EventManager Node.

 # Observers
 The Observer pattern is kind of ironically named because in most implementations an observer is not actively watching what is being observed, but is being pinged when it updates.
 When your level starts, observers will subscribe to the observable values that are relevant to them, then when the owner of that value changes it, it will go through each active subscriber and notify them that the value has changed.
 Values can be simple values like ints, bools, or floats or they can be larger objects like the entire game state.